THaliloglu/MuseumGuide/README.md

 - **LearnMoreView.swift**: Displays additional information about a collection item.
 - **MuseumGuideApp.swift**: Entry point for the application, setting up the main scenes.
 - **WelcomeView.swift**: Initial view welcoming users to the app.

+## VoiceOver Compatibility

+To ensure the app is accessible to all users, including those who rely on VoiceOver, the following accessibility features have been added:

+- **Accessibility Labels**: Custom labels are provided to describe the content of each view and element.
+- **Accessibility Hints**: Additional hints are provided to help users understand the actions they can take.
+- **Combined Elements**: Related elements are grouped together to be read as a single item.
+- **Accessible Gestures**: Gestures are optimized to ensure they are recognized correctly by VoiceOver.

 ## Contributing